julelang/manual/src/common-concepts/structures/index.md

 ```

 ## Methods for Structures
-Structures can have special functions for themselves.
+Structures can have special functions (methods).
 Similar to class methods of object oriented programming.
 You can use structure generics in function and have generics for your function.
 ::: warning
 You can't shadow generics.
 :::